oceania | Papua New Guinea

 Price on request

 This sculpture presents the classical characteristics of female spirit figures in the ancient art of the Ewa region (upper part of the Korewori River).
-As indicated by the Metropolitan Museum of Art in New York, these figures are often described as the representation of two primordial sisters who had fashioned the world and, according to oral tradition, were at the origin of the creation of the valleys where the Inyai-Ewa lived and hunted.
-These sisters are also assimilated to the female founders of the clan.
+The Metropolitan Museum of Art in New York notes that such figures are often described as the representations of two primordial sisters who, according to oral tradition, were at the origin of the creation of the valleys where the Inyai-Ewa people live and hunt.
+These supernatural beings are seen as the female ancestors or founders of particular clans.

 Spirit figures were kept in the sacred part of the Men’s House (ceremonial house), or in shelters under overhanging rock cliffs or caves serving as palaces for religious or commemorative rituals.

-Female representations are extremely rare: they are greatly less frequent than their male pendants, aripa figures represented in profile and standing on only one foot.
+Female representations are much rarer than their male counterparts, the aripa figures represented in profile and standing on only one foot in Korewori art.

 Spirit figures were kept in the sacred part of the Men’s House (ceremonial house), or in shelters under overhanging rock cliffs or caves serving as palaces for religious or commemorative rituals.

-Female representations are extremely rare: they are greatly less frequent than their male pendants, aripa figures represented in profile and standing on only one foot.
+Female representations are much rarer than their male counterparts, the aripa figures represented in profile and standing on only one foot in Korewori art.

 Explore the entire collection